parmoo/parmoo/docs/how-to-write.rst

 Adding Simulations
 ------------------

-Before you can add a simulation to your :mod:`MOOP <moop.MOOP>`, you must define the simulation function.
+Before you can add a simulation to your :class:`MOOP <core.moop.MOOP>`, you must define the simulation function.

 *The simulation function can be either a Python function or a callable object whose __call__ method matches the signature below.*